alexvoronov/geonetworking/asn1-datatypes/README.md

 Datatypes are enough to handle [camdenm](https://github.com/alexvoronov/geonetworking/tree/master/camdenm).
 There is no compiler yet, so Java classes and annotations have to be created and added manually.

-### Example
+### Examples

-Here's how an example from the Appendix of the UPER standard would be encoded in Java.
+Here's how two examples from the Appendix of the UPER standard would be encoded in Java.

+#### Example 1: Without restrictions or extension markers

 ASN.1: